kyubuns/AkyuiUnity/README.md

 ### Everything done on Unity

+- Just drag and drop your XD files.
-- There's no need to open Adobe XD to import XD files.
+  - There's no need to open Adobe XD to import.
 - Since everything is done in Unity, it can be left to CI and others.

 ### Follow XD file updates